SleekView for Simple History: events & contexts as tables

 Inline notes

 Annotate an event with an internal note that stays attached to the audit row.
+Notes show the author and timestamp, so investigation context lives where the evidence lives.

 Audience